pulsar-labs/site/content/research/lnn.md

     return distance
 ```

-## Implementation in Nano-Satellite Technology

 ### Data Compression

-In the context of nano-satellites, where bandwidth and power resources are limited, data compression is critical, and have therefore adapted the L-NN algorithm to compress data efficiently before classification.
-This adaptation reduces the data load transmitted both from and to nano-satellites, saving valuable resources and time required to perform uplink and downlink of data.
+In the context of IoT, where devices often operate with limited bandwidth and power resources, data compression is crucial.
+L-NN's adaptation for IoT efficiently compresses data before classification, reducing the data load transmitted both from and to IoT devices.

-### Remote Sensing and Earth Observation

-Nano-satellites play a crucial role in remote sensing and Earth observation, and by applying L-NN, these small spacecraft could potentially classify and transmit valuable data very efficiently.
-For instance, L-NN can help classify environmental data, such as land cover types or ocean parameters, collected by onboard sensors.

-### Onboard Decision-Making

-Nano-satellites often operate autonomously in remote locations.
-L-NN's lightweight classification capabilities can be utilised for onboard decision-making.
-For example, it can help nano-satellites make real-time decisions about data collection and transmission, optimising mission objectives, or better using available resources.
+### Applications in IoT

+L-NN can be applied in various IoT scenarios, including:

+- **Industrial Sensors:** Efficient classification of data from industrial sensors for monitoring and control purposes.
+- **Environmental Monitoring:** Classification of environmental data, such as weather parameters collected by IoT weather balloons.
+- **Real-time Decision-Making:** Lightweight classification for on-board decision-making in IoT devices, optimizing mission objectives and resource usage.

-## The Limitations of AI/CNN in Nano-Satellite Technology
+## Advantages over Traditional AI/CNN Models in IoT

-### Resource Intensiveness
+### Resource Efficiency

-AI and CNN approaches, while powerful, often require substantial computational resources.
-Nano-satellites, operating with limited processing power and energy, may struggle to execute complex AI models efficiently.
-L-NN's lightweight nature makes it a more viable option, ensuring that classification tasks do not overwhelm the satellite's onboard systems.
+In comparison to AI and CNN approaches, which may demand substantial computational resources, L-NN's lightweight nature makes it more suitable for IoT devices with limited processing power and energy.

-### Data Efficiency
+### Bandwidth Conservation

-Nano-satellites often operate with constrained bandwidth for data transmission.
-AI/CNN models tend to generate large amounts of data due to their complex architectures.
-L-NN, with its data compression capabilities, can significantly reduce the volume of data that needs to be transmitted, conserving precious bandwidth and minimising power consumption.
-Additionally,  because the L-NN target class vectors are compressed into a single vector, the amount of data-transfer required to push new or updated models to a remote system has the potential to be drastically reduced.
+IoT devices often operate with constrained bandwidth for data transmission.
+L-NN's data compression capabilities significantly reduce the volume of data transmitted, conserving precious bandwidth and minimizing power consumption.

 ### Real-Time Decision-Making

-Nano-satellites frequently encounter situations that demand rapid decision-making, such as adapting to changing mission conditions or responding to unexpected events.
-L-NN's simplicity and speed make it well-suited for real-time onboard decision-making, allowing nano-satellites to autonomously adjust their operations without relying on ground control.
+IoT devices frequently require rapid decision-making.
+L-NN's simplicity and speed make it well-suited for real-time onboard decision-making, allowing IoT devices to adjust their operations autonomously.

 ### Adaptability to Variable Environments

-Nano-satellites operate in dynamic and often unpredictable environments.
-AI/CNN models may require extensive retraining when faced with new conditions or data sources.
-In contrast, L-NN's distance-based approach allows it to adapt more easily to changing circumstances without the need for frequent model updates.
+IoT devices operate in dynamic and often unpredictable environments.
+L-NN's distance-based approach allows it to adapt easily to changing circumstances without the need for frequent model updates.

-## Harnessing L-NN's Potential

-The limitations of AI/CNN models in the context of nano-satellite technology highlight the potential advantages of leveraging L-NN for classification and decision-making tasks

 ## Results and Future Directions

-To evaluate the performance of the algorithm, we applied it to the Iris dataset, comprising three categories: setosa, versicolor, and virginica.
-We randomly split the dataset into a training set of 120 samples and a test set of 30 samples.
-We trained the algorithm on the training set and evaluated its performance on the test set.
-The algorithm achieved an accuracy of 96.7% on the test set, correctly classifying 29 out of 30 samples.
-This performance is comparable to that of the k-NN algorithm on the same dataset.

-To evaluate the applicability of L-NN in nano-satellite technology, we conducted initial experiments in a simulated satellite environment.
-While our research is ongoing, preliminary results show promise in terms of resource-efficient classification.

-In the future, we aim to further optimise L-NN for specific nano-satellite missions, explore advanced distance metrics tailored to space data, and investigate feature selection techniques to enhance classification performance in high-dimensional datasets.
+Preliminary experiments in a simulated IoT environment show promise for L-NN in terms of resource-efficient classification.
+Ongoing research aims to further optimise L-NN for specific IoT applications, explore advanced distance metrics tailored to IoT data, and enhance classification performance in high-dimensional datasets.

 ## Conclusion

-The application of distance-based classification algorithms, such as L-NN, holds potential in revolutionising the way nano-satellites handle data classification and decision-making.
-As nano-satellite technology continues to advance, innovative techniques like L-NN will play a crucial role in optimising resource utilisation, enhancing mission success, and expanding the horizons of space exploration.
+The application of distance-based classification algorithms, such as L-NN, holds potential in revolutionizing the way IoT devices handle data classification and decision-making.
+As IoT technology continues to advance, innovative techniques like L-NN will play a crucial role in optimizing resource utilization, enhancing operational efficiency, and expanding the possibilities of IoT applications.